The Best Bucket List Idea in Every State

 West Virginia: Experience “Bridge Day”

-On the third Saturday in October, the 876-foot tall New River Gorge Bridge in Fayette County shuts down to traffic and turns into a launch point for more than 800 BASE jumpers.
-The event brings in nearly 80,000 spectators and hundred of vendor booths.
-What’s more, the view of the gorge in late autumn is stunning.
+On the third Saturday in October, the 876-foot-tall New River Gorge Bridge in Fayette County (now a part of New River Gorge National Park) shuts down to traffic and turns into a launch point for more than 800 BASE jumpers.
+The event brings in nearly 80,000 spectators and a hundred vendor booths.

 Wisconsin: Tour the sea caves

-Wisconsin’s Apostle Island sea caves are accessible via kayak in the summer and by foot in winter (when the lake freeze over sufficiently).
-Visit in summer for a secluded paddle or winter for frozen waterfalls and icicles.
-If you’re a beach lover, read up on the 10 best beach vacations in the U.S..
+Wisconsin’s Apostle Island sea caves are accessible via kayak in the summer and by foot in winter (when the lake freezes over sufficiently).
+Visit in summer for a secluded paddle, or in winter for frozen waterfalls and icicles.
+If you’re a beach lover, read up on the best beach vacations in the United States.

 Don’t miss: Summertime in the caves presents a kaleidoscope of color, with bright red sandstone cliff faces, the brilliant blue lake and lush green forests, giving you a picturesque backdrop for your active adventure at sea.

 Imagine being one of only a handful of people inside America’s showpiece national park.
 In wintertime, the only way you can access Yellowstone from the western entrance (which is actually in Montana) is via a snow coach or snowmobile.
 If you opt for a group tour using snowmobiles, you will have a chance to stand before Old Faithful minus the crowds, perhaps giving you chills (literally).
 This is one of the best places to visit in the USA at any time of year, but in winter it’s an even bigger bucket list item.